Are you sure?

 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers earn about $30.00 per hour, sometimes with benefits and opportunities for overtime.
+Fully qualified workers earn an average of $28.00-$42.00 per hour.

 Self-Rating